ENSTABretagneRobotics/UxVCtrl/ReadMe.txt

 This folder contains a program used to control and configure UGVs, USVs, UUVs used in WRSC, SAUC-E and euRathlon competitions.

-It is recommended to be connected with an administrator account, deactivate any antivirus, firewall or other settings that would block 21 (FTP), 22 (SSH/SFTP), 23 (TELNET), 80, 443, 3189.
+It is recommended to be connected with an administrator account, deactivate any antivirus, firewall or other settings that would block 21 (FTP), 22 (SSH/SFTP), 23 (TELNET), 80, 443, 3189, 40XX network ports.
 On Windows 7/8/10, choose Work/Private for the network type if asked when connecting to the different networks (avoid Public type, to check and change go to Network and Sharing Center and click on Public to be able to change to Work/Private, or go to PC Settings\Network, select the desired network and enable the option Find devices and content/Make this PC discoverable).
 In Windows Explorer Folder Options, View tab, activate hidden files display, known files extensions display, protected system files and folders display.
 Check and change if needed Control Panel\Regional and Language Options\Customize\Numbers so that '.' is in Decimal symbol and ';' in List separator.
 Check also proxy settings of Internet Explorer, and any other installed browser, as well as FileZilla if necessary.

-It should work with the following software (see UDK\Software prerequisites, to install preferably in order (x86 versions should be installed only on 32 bit Windows operating system versions, x64 only on 64 bit Windows operating system versions), launch Install.bat file when provided, do not launch installation from a network share, copy first on your computer) :
+It should work with the following software :
 *** USER and DEVEL ***
-_ Windows XP Professional SP3 32 bit/Windows 8.1 Professional 64 bit
+_ Windows 8.1 Professional 64 bit
 _ 7-Zip
-_ Microsoft Visual C++ 2008 SP1 Redistributable Package, Microsoft Visual C++ 2012 Redistributable Package, Microsoft Visual C++ 2017 Redistributable Package (vcredist)
+_ Microsoft Visual C++ 2017 Redistributable Package
-[_ Microsoft .NET Framework 3.5 Service Pack 1 (dotnetfx35)]
-[_ Microsoft .NET Framework 4 (dotnetfx40)]
+_ Microsoft .NET Framework 4.7
 [_ Google Earth]
-[_ MinGW et MSYS (MinGW, MinGW_x64)]
+[_ MinGW and MSYS]
-[_ GPS data conversions (GPSDataConverter)]
+[_ GPS data conversions (see http://www.ensta-bretagne.fr/lebars/utilities/GPSDataConverter.zip )]
 [_ Look@LAN (lalsetup250)]
 _ LabJack UD driver v3.15/v3.2X
 [_ MT SDK 2.7/3.3/4.2.1/4.3]